Skip to content

 Housing Discrimination

-Learn more about housing discrimination renters.
-This document includes: definition and types of housing discrimination, a summary of your rights and protections available, and information about what you should do if you’ve been discriminated against.
+Housing discrimination is ILLEGAL!
+Landlords cannot refuse to rent to someone due to their race, age, gender, identity, disability, family status, source of income, and so much more.
+Learn more about the definition and types of housing discrimination, a summary of your rights and protections available, and information about what you should do if you’ve been discriminated against.

 Housing